Inria-Empenn/anima.github.io/index.md

 # Download

-<p align="justify">Anima and Anims scripts are open-source and thus available on github.
+<p align="justify">Anima and Anima scripts are open-source and thus available on github.
 More information on how to get them and compile / configure them is available from the documentation.</p>

 <ul>
 {% for repository in site.github.public_repositories %}